When someone has a lien on your property, they have a legal claim to either the entire property or a certain amount of equity in that property.

 Negotiating with a lienholder can be challenging, which is why you will greatly benefit from the advocacy of an experienced attorney.
 They may be able to help you settle your debt for less than what you owe.

-Fight the Lien in Court
+Fight the Lien on Your House in Court

 Is the lien invalid because you don’t owe the debt?
 You may be able to cancel the lien by submitting proof that you don’t owe the debt.
 This may require a lawsuit, however.
 Furthermore, your likelihood of success will be minimal if the lien resulted from a court judgment.
 Courts generally must respect the rulings of other courts, which is why you will almost never be able to overturn a judgment lien through additional litigation.

 If, therefore, you believe a creditor or collection agency is coming after you for debt you don’t owe, proactiveness is key.
 You must prove your lack of liability before they obtain a court judgment against you.
+Speak to our lien removal attorney to see what your options are.

 If you don’t have the funds to pay the lien, and this debt is just a small portion of all the money you owe to other creditors and lenders, you may consider filing bankruptcy.